xe-gr/data-service/README.md

 # data-service
 The data service is a simple REST service that runs SQL statements on databases on behalf of a caller and returns the results back.
-It supports SQL Server, Oracle and MySQL.
+It supports SQL Server, Postgres, Oracle and MySQL.

 SQL statements are configured in file config.json.
 Here is an example: